canxiu-zhang/simply-estimate/README.md

-# simply-estimate
-Project planning tool that uses PERT (Program Evaluation And Review Technique) and CPM (Critical Path Methods).

-Inspired by the book The Clean Coder, A Code of Conduct for Professional Programmer

-Chapter 10 Estimation

-What is estimate?
- - For business, it is a commitment, which is about certainty.
- - But estimate is a guess.
-    - No commitment is implied.
-No promise is made.
-    - It is not a number.
-It is a distribution.
-    - Professionals draw a clear distinction between estimates and commitments.
-        - No implied commitments.
-E.g.,
-        - Can we say four then?
-No, it could be five or six.
-        - Can you try to make it no more than six days?
-        - No, try means success, means working more than eight hours, working on weekends, skipping family vacations

-How to estimate?
-1. Program Evaluation and Review Technique (PERT)
-- Minimal (<1% chance it would happen)
-- Normal (most likely estimate)
-- Maximal (<1% chance it would happen)

-2. Estimate Tasks with wideband delphi
-- Goal: reach the consensus among a team
-- Warning: meeting, documents, ceremony overhead

-3. The Law of Large Numbers
-- Goal: reduce error by break down large task into smaller tasks
-- Warning: integration is hardly perfect
+# Simply Estimate

+A project planning tool implementing PERT (Program Evaluation and Review Technique) and CPM (Critical Path Method) for simplify project estimation.

+## Overview

+Simply Estimate helps project managers and development teams create realistic project estimates using proven statistical methods.
+Inspired by Robert C. Martin's "The Clean Coder: A Code of Conduct for Professional Programmers" (Chapter 10: Estimation).

+## Understanding Estimates vs. Commitments

+**Estimates** are probabilistic assessments based on available information:
+- Represent a range of possible outcomes, not fixed promises
+- Account for uncertainty and risk factors
+- Should not be treated as binding commitments

+**Commitments** are firm promises with specific deliverables and deadlines:
+- Require certainty and accountability
+- Include buffer time for unforeseen circumstances
+- Should only be made after careful analysis

+### The Distinction in Practice

+Common conversations that illustrate the difference:

+**Business**: "Can we say four days then?"
+**Developer**: "No, it could be five or six days."

+**Business**: "Can you try to make it no more than six days?"
+**Developer**: "No, 'try' implies success, which means working more than eight hours, working weekends, or skipping family time."

+Professional developers maintain clear boundaries between estimates (uncertainty ranges) and commitments (firm promises).

+## Estimation Techniques

+### 1. PERT (Program Evaluation and Review Technique)

+Uses three-point estimation to model uncertainty:

+- **Optimistic (O)**: Best-case scenario (~1% probability)
+- **Most Likely (M)**: Most realistic estimate
+- **Pessimistic (P)**: Worst-case scenario (~1% probability)

+**Formula**: Expected Time = (O + 4M + P) / 6

+### 2. Wideband Delphi

+Collaborative estimation technique for team consensus:

+- **Benefits**: Leverages collective expertise and reduces individual bias
+- **Process**: Anonymous rounds of estimation with discussion between rounds
+- **Considerations**: Requires time investment and skilled facilitation

+### 3. Task Decomposition (Law of Large Numbers)

+Breaking large tasks into smaller, more predictable components:

+- **Benefits**: Reduces estimation error through statistical averaging
+- **Process**: Decompose complex tasks into 1-4 hour work units
+- **Considerations**: Account for integration complexity and dependencies